Booker's last-minute heroics lift Suns past Magic

 The Suns, who led by as many as 10 points in the first half, outshot the Magic 41.8 percent to 37.1 percent.
 Each team made nine 3-pointers.
 Fournier, who had three of the Magic's nine treys, was the game's leading scorer with 28 points for Orlando, which was opening a six-game trip.

-Vucevic contributed 18 points and a game-high 13 rebounds, Terrence Ross added 18 points off the bench, and Fultz went for 15 points, six rebounds, and a team-high six assists.
+Vucevic contributed 18 points and a game-high 13 rebounds, Terrence Ross added 18 points off the bench, and Fultz collected 15 points, six rebounds and a team-high six assists. --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)